Destiny 2 post-release content: Year 6 (2023–2024)

 Year 6, which began with Lightfall, continued Year 5's seasonal model.
-There were four seasons for Year 6: Season of Defiance, which released alongside Lightfall in February 2023, Season of the Deep in May 2023, Season of the Witch in August 2023, and Season of the Wish in November 2023, which lasted nearly seven months (27 weeks) due to the delay of The Final Shape, which was pushed back from February to June 2024, which made Season of the Wish the longest season in Destiny 2s history.
+There were four seasons for Year 6: Season of Defiance (Season 20), which released alongside Lightfall in February 2023, Season of the Deep (Season 21) in May 2023, Season of the Witch (Season 22) in August 2023, and Season of the Wish (Season 23) in November 2023, which lasted nearly seven months (27 weeks) due to the delay of The Final Shape, which was pushed back from February to June 2024, which made Season of the Wish the longest traditional season in Destiny 2s history.
 Like with Shadowkeep, players received the active season's season pass at time of their purchase of the standard version of Lightfall for the duration of Year 6 (e.g., if the player bought Lightfall during Season 21, they received that season for free), and like with Year 2, all seasons could be purchased together in the Annual Pass (but they could also be purchased separately).
 Season 22 introduced a weekly exotic mission rotator, similar to the raids and dungeons rotator, and brought back previously vaulted exotic missions, but unlike the raids and dungeons, each returning exotic mission is only available during their respective week in the rotation.
 The mods on the seasonal artifact were also replaced with unique, unlockable perks, but only 12 could be active per character, and these perks were applied passively when active.
 During season 20, only 12 perks could be unlocked at a time, and to change to different perks, the player had to reset the artifact, which was free to do.
 Starting in Season 21, all perks on the seasonal artifact could be activated and deactivated individually instead of having to reset the entire artifact to change perks.
 Additionally, and unlike previous years, there were no Power level increases for each season after Season 20 for the duration of Year 6 (the hard Power level cap and Pinnacle cap remained at 1800 and 1810, respectively).
 Due to the delay of The Final Shape, a six-week long weekly quest called "Riven's Wishes" was added on January 30, 2024, followed by a free two-month long content update on April 9 called Into the Light, which served as a prelude for The Final Shape.
 Year 6 was also the final year to use the traditional seasonal model.
 Upon the release of The Final Shape, all of Year 6's seasonal content, as well as "Riven's Wishes" and Into the Light, were removed from the game, with the exception of the Onslaught activity from the latter, which was added as its own Vanguard playlist activity, while the Savathûn's Spire activity from Season of the Witch and The Coil activity from Season of the Wish were re-added as fireteam ops activities in July 2025.